bazthedev/SolsScope/README.md

 - Compatibility with all kinds of monitor sizes

 # TBA:
+- An overdrive/history detector (need someone to help get me the cutscene data)
 - Create a feature request if you want something to be added!

 # How to use: